aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/connected-endpoints-keys.md

 === "YAML"

     ```yaml
-    # Use this setting to specify values for `connected_endpoints_keys` in addition to the default ones.
+    # Define Custom Connected Endpoints Keys (`custom_connected_endpoints_keys`), to specify additional values for endpoint identification beyond the system defaults.
-    # This method preserves the default values while adding the new keys.
+    # This allows for flexible extension of endpoint definitions without disrupting the base configuration provided by the default `connected_endpoints_keys`.
+    # `custom_connected_endpoints_keys` should generally be defined in the top-level group_vars applicable to the fabric or relevant scope.
+    #
+    # Values defined under custom_connected_endpoints_keys are merged with the default `connected_endpoints_keys`.
+The default values remain intact.
+    # This behaviour contrasts with defining the primary `connected_endpoints_keys` variable directly, as doing so would completely override the defaults.
+    # Therefore, utilize `custom_connected_endpoints_keys` specifically for supplementing the default set, ensuring the original keys are preserved.
     custom_connected_endpoints_keys:
       - key: <str; required; unique>